chark1es/cse134b-hw5/readme.md

 -   Modified the CSS to disabled user selection in the certifications.
 -   Modified the font to use my favorite font, Jetbrains Mono, as the default font.
 -   Added credly links for each certification.
+    -   Made it so the title has the link rather than the entire card.
 -   Centered the footer text